kubernetes-sigs/gateway-api/geps/gep-922/index.md

 * Issue: [#922](https://github.com/kubernetes-sigs/gateway-api/issues/922)
 * Status: Memorandum

-!!! note
+{{% alert color="note" %}}

 Although this GEP serves as a reference for how we developed the Gateway API versioning model, it is not meant to be the current source of truth.
 Instead, please refer to our [official Versioning Policy](/docs/concepts/versioning) for the most up-to-date guidelines.

+{{% /alert %}}

 ## TLDR
 Each Gateway API release will be represented by a bundle version that represents